JeneenGnilka/credit-risk-classification/report-template.md

 Machine leaning process
-  Checked the balance of the labels variable using the value_counts function Split the data into training and testing datasets using treain_test_split Fit the model using the training data
+  Checked the balance of the labels variable using the value_counts function Split the data into training and testing datasets using train_test_split Fit the model using the training data
   Saved predictions based on test data and fitted the model Evalueated the models performance using balanced_accuracy_score, a confusion matrix, and a classification repot